15 Things To Do in Winter in the Peak District & Derbyshire

 Chatsworth House and grounds. © Chatsworth Estate.

 A superb day out for all the family to enjoy, even on a more colder rainy day, you can warm up with a stroll in the grounds surrounding Chatsworth (no entry required) which are stunning on a winters day and the Carriage House Café makes a great stop for lunch or a coffee and slice of homemade cake.
-The house and garden are closed, reopening on 26th March.
-The farmyard & playground will close after half-term, also reopening on 26th March 2022.
+The House, Garden, Farmyard/Adventure Playground are closed for winter from 6th January 2025 and are all dining and the gift shop.
+Bookings are unavailable from this date currently – they will reopen, usually around sometime in March (dates to be confirmed).

 If your kids (or you!) are Lego fans, then a visit to Brick Corner in Buxton is an absolute must.
 A true paradise Lego fans, there boxes galore of Lego kids to play with and there’s regularly special events on too.
 Parents can enjoy a slice of cake and coffee while the kids are occupied but everyone can get involved!